TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 Currently, the SPM implementation supports the FDT type, which is used to pass the partition's DTB manifest, and the Hand-off Block (HOB) list type.

-The region for the boot information blob is allocated through the SP package.
+The region for the boot information blob is allocated through the partition package.

 .. image:: ../resources/diagrams/partition-package.png